Workshop

 theme_bw()

 We can see a cloud of points in the middle of the plot.
-This is where the cells are.
-There are also a lot of points in the bottom left corner.
-These are likely to be debris.
+This is where the live cells are.
+Points towards the corners, especially in the bottom left corner are likely to be cell debris.
 We can draw a gate around the cloud of points to remove the debris.
 We should use the same filter/gate on all six data sets for consistency.
 The gates can be a rectangle, polygon, or ellipse.
-We will use a rectangle first.
+We will use a rectangle.

 Manual rectangular gate